 A: There is no set limit minimum or maximum amount of award per grantee.
-However, the total grant award available each of the two years is \$35 million (\$70 million total).
+However, the total grant award available to LEAs is \$8 million.
 Applicants should consider in their application budget the number of students enrolled in their program, as well as the scope of their proposed programming.

-Q: After the two years of this grant award, is the LEA is responsible for continuing the funding for their program?
+Q: After this grant award ends, is the LEA is responsible for continuing the funding for their program?
 A: Yes.
-This grant award is only available for the 2022-2023 and 2023-2024 school years.
+This grant award is only available through school year 2023-2024.